tcunningham203/tim-work-day-scheduler/README.md

 I used the instructor lesson on DayJS (Week 5 Module 25) to learn how to display the date at the top.
 I also used the documentation from the DayJS Website.

 I also used the jQuery documentation a lot, as well as Stack Overflow when certain things weren't working as I expected to see what I was doing wrong.
 However, I was able to complete everything required in the end.

+As alluded to, much of the code was completed already when the assignment started.
+The starter code can be found here: https://github.com/coding-boot-camp/crispy-octo-meme